VerityKarn/ObsidianNotes/content/Reasoning in Games/Homo Ludens by Johan Huizinga.md

 - Overall, a very interesting chapter.
 It's also where I'm now convinced that this book ought to be a companion piece to Nietzsche's "Genealogy of Morals".
 While Nietzsche was primarily focused on the history and change of moral philosophy, Huizinga actually provides a very good anthropological companion to the concepts of Master and Slave morality.
 Much of the play-concept appears within various forms of humanity, but the constant re-emergence of the noble classes deciding what denotes "good form" is a fantastic display of what Nietzsche was overall attempting to explain.

 #### VI Playing and Knowing:
+- Knowledge is another form of contest, in which holding exact and esoteric knowledge can be seen as victory over those with lesser knowledge.
+- In particular, the overall use of riddles and word-play as contests can be traced throughout much of the lineage of human creations.
+- The original sense of philosophy, which is to ask question regarding the state of reality and how one knows it, finds itself within these esoteric riddles and lines.
+Much like how a child asks seemingly simple questions, the actual depth of knowledge is astounding.
+An example given by Huizinga is the childish question of "Where does wind come from?"
+While the answer may be simple(a change in pressure within the atmosphere leading to gases moving towards low pressure), there are some surprisingly deep insights at the core.
+It's a question about the origination of a force that could lead to further questions(Where does air come from?
+Why does it change pressure?
+What is low and high pressure air?).
+It's "playing" with general concepts in knowledge(origination, movement, physics, and how to know all of it)
+- Huizinga then goes through several mythological examples of riddle-solving as a rite of passage among various group, and the punishment for not being able to answer the questions.
+- The riddle, as a base form, eventually gives rise to a growth of differing, but related, forms of intelligence play, both in terms of philosophical inquiry and of intellectual pastime.
+- These growths lead to what we now call scientific or scholastic discussion, where seemingly simple questions lead to further inquiry into the nature of reality.
+Questions such as "what does the earth rest on?" start to unravel the play-concept within inquiry of this kind.
+- Early philosophizing also holds competitive aspects within itself, as many early philosophers would lay a particular focus on competing forces, such as *yin* and *yang*, or the idea of beneficial suffering.
+- Another fairly short chapter, with much of it focused on examples from mythology.
+All illuminating and help to bolster the central idea that Huizinga is focused on.
+Overall though, the concept is fairly easy to grasp early on, so much of reading the chapter is to add to the pile of evidence that Huizinga has already established.

+#### VII Play and Poetry:
+-
 ### Notable Quotes:

 #### Foreword: